 Are there risks involved in participating in clinical research?

 Risks are involved in clinical research, as in routine medical care and activities of daily living.
 In thinking about the risks of research, it is helpful to focus on two things: the degree of harm that could result from taking part in the study, and the chance of any harm occurring.
 Most clinical studies pose risks of minor discomfort, lasting only a short time.
 Some volunteer subjects, however, experience complications that require medical attention.
 The specific risks associated with any research protocol are described in detail in the consent document, which you are asked to sign before taking part in research.
 In addition, the major risks of participating in a study will be explained to you by a member of the research team, who will answer your questions about the study.
 Before deciding to participate, you should carefully weigh these risks.
 Although you may not receive any direct benefit as a result of participating in research, the knowledge developed may help others.

 Depending on the specific study, study participants may be compensated for their time and, in some instances, for the inconvenience of a procedure.
 Every clinical site reports compensation of $600 or more to the Internal Revenue Service and sends a “Form 1099-Other Income” to the participant at the end of the year.
 Please be aware that some or all of that compensation may be garnished if the participant has outstanding debts to the federal government.

 How do I request information about active trials?

-If you are have questions about or are interested in participating in one of our clinical trials please contact our study team at 801-408-4584.
+If you are have questions about or are interested in participating in one of our clinical trials please contact the main office and ask to speak to the research department.
 We will discuss with you the ongoing trials available and what criteria must be met in order to participate.